-• The endpoints were generally effective at handling general threats from cyber criminals...
+• The security software products were generally effective at handling general threats from cyber criminals...

 Most products were very capable of handling public emailand web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
-Nearly half of the products were completely effective.
+All but two were completely effective.

-- ... but targeted attacks caused problems for every product.
-Three of the products were completely effective at blocking more targeted, exploit-based attacks.
-Three vendors missed one attack each, while Webroot missed three targeted attacks. - False positives were not a major issue for the products Five of the seven endpoint solutions were good at correctly classifying legitimate applications and websites, allowing all of the legitimate websites and applications.
-Two made one mistake each.
+• ... but targeted attacks caused problems for every product.
+Avast, AVG, Kaspersky, Microsoft, Sophos and NortonLifeLock were the most effective at blocking more targeted, exploit-based attacks.
+Avira missed one, while the rest missed between three to five targeted attacks.

+• False positives were not a serious issue for most products.
+All of the products were good at correctly classifying legitimate applications and websites.
+AVG made one error.

-• Which products were the most effective?
+Which products were the most effective?

-Products from Kaspersky and Sophos achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-Products from Microsoft, ESET, McAfee, Emsisoft and Webroot also performed well enough to achieve AAA awards.
+Products from Kaspersky, Sophos, Avast and Microsoft produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+Products from AVG, Avira, NortonLifeLock, McAfee and Webroot also achieved AAA awards.